 13. Common Merganser

 The Common Merganser is a species of duck found in rivers, lakes, and other bodies of water in forested areas across Europe, Asia, and North America.
-With a wingspan of up to 65 inches, it is one of the larger seaducks.
+It is one of the larger seaducks with a wingspan of up to 65 inches.

 This species is also known as the Goosander.
 The Common Merganser’s diet mainly consists of fish, with other aquatic animals, amphibians, and insects making up a smaller portion of its diet.

-It has a unique way of hunting for food, which involves diving down beneath the water’s surface and using its sharp, serrated bill to grab its prey.
-The Common Merganser is a cavity nester, meaning it prefers to make its nest within the hollows of trees.
+Its unique way of hunting for food involves diving beneath the water’s surface and using its sharp, serrated bill to grab its prey.
+The Common Merganser is a cavity nester, meaning it prefers to nest within the hollows of trees.

 It will excavate its own nest if needed or will make use of existing holes in trees.
 The nest is lined with down feathers to provide insulation and cushioning for the eggs.
-This species is currently listed as least concern by the International Union for Conservation of Nature.
+The International Union for Conservation of Nature lists this species as the slightest concern.

-This is due to its large population size and its widespread distribution across three continents.
-Despite this, the Common Merganser is still threatened by habitat loss and human disturbance.
+This is due to its large population size and widespread distribution across three continents.
+Despite this, habitat loss and human disturbance still threaten the Common Merganser.

 Kingdom | Animalia |